Hero photograph

 PAINTING & PRINTMAKING: NCEA LEVEL 3

-Do you love drawing, painting or printmaking?
+Course description: Do you love drawing, painting or printmaking?
 Are you a creative student?
 Are you willing to try new art making processes?
 Are you prepared to work on a project in depth?
 Would you like to work towards a subject endorsement?
 Would you like to achieve a Scholarship in this field of study?
+If you have a passion for creativity and you have been getting your skills up, this is a great way to secure UE in one of your subjects!

 Are you motivated and passionate about art?
 Then this is for you!

-Exclusions: It is recommended that you take only 2 Visual Arts subjects.
+Exclusions: It is recommended that you take a maximum of 2 Visual Arts subjects.
 Pick from Painting, Creative Design or Photography.

-See your Dean/ Ms Malhotra for further information.
-Exceptions can be made depending on student needs.
+See your Dean/ Whaea Shelley for further information.

 Image by: Janine Laumua